ssenmosip/mosip-temp-documentation/Architecture-Principles-&-Platform-Goals.md

 ## Configurability
 MOSIP should be flexible for countries to configure the base platform according to their specific requirements.
 Some of the examples of configurability are
 * Country should be able to choose the features required.
-For example
+For example, it must be possible for a country to turn off Finger Print capture
 * Country should be able to configure the attributes of an ID Object

 ## Extensibility
+MOSIP should be flexible to extend functionality on top of the basic platform.
+Some of the examples of extensibility are
+* Integrate MOSIP with other ID systems and include it as part of the MOSIP data processing flow